America's Got Talent: Live Rounds

 For some acts that are eliminated, there is still a chance for advancement by being appointed as that round's "Wildcard".
 Until the tenth season, this format varied in how it would work.
 In some seasons, the judges could each individually select an act, or more than one, to move on to the next stage or compete within a special Wildcard round.
 In other seasons, the Wildcard acts were selected from among the auditions and competed in a special round.
 Since the tenth season, the format is more structured and works in a similar manner to that of the format used by Britain's Got Talent, in that the judges and the public can each chose the acts they want to see move on as a Wildcard act.
 Although the judges are refrained from choosing a quarter-finalist as a Wildcard act, the public may vote online for an act within each quarter-final and semi-final to move on into the next stage, with this vote aptly named after the sponsor for the show in that respective season.

 Those who make it into the season's final compete against each other to secure the most votes from the public, with the number of finalists varying between seasons.
 Later seasons allow each finalist more than one performance and sometimes being joined by a celebrity guest, previous winner, or notable participant from a previous season.
 The winning act that achieves the most votes is crowned the winner and receives a cash prize.
 Although stipulated as $1 million per the program's advertising, in reality winners can choose to either take it as a lump sum, or as a financial annuity of this amount that is paid out over forty years at around $25,000 per year.
 Both options are liable to taxation.
 Since Season 10, the winner will also perform on the first results show of the next season.
 From 2008, the program also includes an additional prize of headlining a show, except from between 2010 and 2013, where the winning finalist headlined a national tour.
 The show they headline mainly takes place within Las Vegas.

 Judges and hosts

-Terry Crews became the host in 2019, following his involvement in AGT: The Champions in January 2019.
+Nick Cannon and Terry Crews are currently the longest-serving hosts of the series, hosting eight seasons each (excluding spinoffs); Cannon hosted from 2009-2016, and Crews has served as host since 2019.

 Howie Mandel is the longest serving judge on America's Got Talent, since joining in June 2010.

-Nick Cannon is the longest-serving host of the series, hosting eight seasons between 2009 and 2016.